plivo/plivo-java/README.rst

 License
 -------

-The Plivo Python Helper Library  is distributed under the MPL 1.1 License
+The Plivo Java Helper Library is distributed under the MPL 1.1 License